oyvholm/utils/README.md

 easier for rsync and friends if one has to interact with those kinds of "file systems".

+#### edit-sqlite3

+Edit an SQLite 3.x database file in your favourite text editor.
+The original version is backuped with the file modification time in the file name as seconds since 1970-01-01 00:00:00 UTC.

 #### find_8bit

 Read text from stdin and output all lines with bytes &gt; U+007F.